Zerraa/tenacity-tera/content/en/articles/2022-06-15-last-quest-ktera.md

 </center>

     The branches are swaying in the wind.
-    Paesyn and Shiozu soul were greeted in peace.
+    Paesyn and Zolyn soul were greeted in peace.

-    Memorial of Paesyn and Shiozu
+    Memorial of Paesyn and Zolyn
-    Shiozu was cold and chilly, but her will was strong.
+    Zolyn was cold and chilly, but her will was strong.
     Paesyn was ingenuous but zealous in everything.

     When you look at them...